Urban air mobility: Electric

 Rechargeable batteries are often used in UAVs and eVTOLs.
 Emerging eVTOL vehicles are limited by the relatively low energy density to weight ratio in current battery technology, as well as the lack of infrastructure required for recharging stations.

-Hybrid-Electric
+Hybrid-electric

 Hybrid-electric systems use a combination of internal combustion engine (ICE) and electric propulsion system components.
 Different combinations are possible.
 These systems can provide combined advantages from different energy sources, but still must be viewed in terms of the overall system's efficiency.

-Hydrogen Fuel Cells
+Hydrogen fuel cells

 Hydrogen fuel cells generate electricity by circulating hydrogen gas through a catalytic membrane.
 Small fuel cells can power light drones for three times longer than equivalent batteries.
 Fuel cells are in development for larger aircraft.
 Experimental regional aircraft retrofitted with fuel cell-electric propulsion systems have flown in 2023.
 In January 2023, ZeroAvia flew a Dornier 228 with one original Honeywell TPE 331 turboprop engine on the right wing and a proprietary ZeroAvia hydrogen-electric engine on the left wing.
 In March 2023, Universal Hydrogen's electric Dash 8-300 made its maiden flight.